-The U.S. Food and Drug Administration, in cooperation with the Illinois Institute of Technology’s Institute for Food Safety and Health (IIT IFSH), has created the Sprouts Safety Alliance (SSA) to help sprout producers in identifying and implementing best practices in the safe production of sprouts.
-The Alliance will develop a core curriculum and training and outreach programs for stakeholders in the sprout production community.
+The U.S. Food and Drug Administration, in cooperation with the Illinois Institute of Technology’s Institute for Food Safety and Health (IIT IFSH), a nationally-recognized leader in food safety, created the Sprout Safety Alliance (SSA) to help sprout producers identify and implement best practices in the safe production of sprouts.
+The Alliance is developing a core curriculum and training and outreach programs for stakeholders in the sprout production community.
 Sprouts present a unique food safety risk because the warm, moist and nutrient-rich conditions required to produce sprouts are the same conditions that are also ideal for the growth of pathogens.

 Alliance Support to Industry

-The Alliance will:
+The Alliance is:

-serve as a network hub and resource for the sprout industry, and federal and state regulatory agencies
+- serving as a network hub and resource for the sprout industry, and federal and state regulatory agencies

-develop a technical assistance network for the sprout industry
+- developing a technical assistance network for the sprout industry